andrei-nejur/f8ld/README.md

-# f8ld Origami filter mask.
+# f8ld The origami filter mask.
 ## A simple, cheap and easy to make personal mask with filter.

 ![Fold Sequence](./fold.gif)